raspberrypilearning/stress-ball/en/step_5.md

 --- /no-print ---

 --- task ---
-Drag a `change size by`{:class="block3looks"} block under your `when this sprite clicked`{:class="block3events"}.
-A space will open up for the block and it will snap into place.
+Drag a `change size by`{:class="block3looks"} block under your `when this sprite clicked`{:class="block3events"} block.
+A space will open up for the block and it will fit into place.

 ![screenshot](images/balls-change-size-snap.png){:width="350px"}